MinHuang28/Cam/_posts/2023-02-10-FEniCS-Implementation-of-RII-problem.md

 The plotting tool and the scipy and numpy packages are also imported.

 Then, create a mesh covering the rectangle square.
-We will let the mesh consist of 64 $$\times$$ 64 squares and define function space.
+We will let the mesh consist of 64*64 squares and define function space.

 ```
 mesh = RectangleMesh(Point(0, 0), Point(2.0* np.pi/10, 1), 64, 64)